 If your company or place of work is paying for your course fees, please proceed with the booking process online in the usual manner until you reach the payment stage – then stop.
-Please contact us when you have done this via email@example.com adding the address to send the invoice to.
-Once our Finance department has received the payment your place will be secured.
+Please contact us when you have done this via firstname.lastname@example.org adding the company address to send the invoice to.
+Once our Finance department have received and cleared payment your place will be secured.
 We will then post you a confirmation letter.

 Confirmation of course

 Once we have received and processed your booking you will receive confirmation via an automated email, a confirmation letter will be posted to your home address also.
 You will receive a receipt once payment has been processed.